About Amherst College Press

 As a small open-access press based at Amherst College, we seek to offer a different model for how the work of scholarly publishing can be done and a voice not typically heard—from the distinctive perspective of a liberal-arts institution—among the institutions that produce published scholarship.
 We do not assume that our work ends there.
 Specific steps we have taken and plan to take in order to advance diversity, equity, and inclusion at ACP include:

-- Ensuring our Faculty Board is inclusive and representative of students and former students of Amherst College as well as the audiences we hope to reach with our publishing program.
+• Ensuring our Faculty Board is inclusive and representative of students and former students of Amherst College as well as the audiences we hope to reach with our publishing program.

-- Contributing to industry-wide efforts in transparency around peer review and conducting regular audits on own peer review practices.
+• Contributing to industry-wide efforts in transparency around peer review and conducting regular audits on own peer review practices.

-- Contributing to industry-wide efforts to seek out and amplify scholarship from underrepresented groups.
+• Contributing to industry-wide efforts to seek out and amplify scholarship from underrepresented groups.

-- Maintaining the mission of open access, including the removal of price and permissions barriers to readers, authors, and institutions.
+• Maintaining the mission of open access, including the removal of price and permissions barriers to readers, authors, and institutions.

-- Developing and sustaining an internship program for Amherst College undergraduates in the hopes of creating pipeline opportunities for those who have been historically underrepresented in the publishing industry.
+• Developing and sustaining an internship program for Amherst College undergraduates in the hopes of creating pipeline opportunities for those who have been historically underrepresented in the publishing industry.

-- Taking part in ongoing trainings and workshops led by the Office of Diversity, Equity, and Inclusion at Amherst College; participating in the work of the Frost Library DEI committee.
+• Taking part in ongoing trainings and workshops led by the Office of Diversity, Equity, and Inclusion at Amherst College; participating in the work of the Frost Library DEI committee.

 Statement on Accessibility

 Amherst College Press strives to ensure our books and their associated media and resources are available and accessible to anyone who wants to read or use them.
-As an open access press, we also seek to eliminate some historic barriers to publishing, particularly for those who are first-time authors or who lack institutional support: we charge no fees (commonly called “book processing charges”) to authors or their institutions to publish OA; we make resources available that guide authors through the publication process on our website; we communicate to readers the type of peer review each project underwent in a transparent fashion.
-We also utilize Creative Commons licensing to ensure our titles can be easily and fairly cited and reused.
+As an open access press, we also seek to eliminate some historic barriers to publishing, particularly for those who are first-time authors or who lack institutional support.
+Specific steps we have taken and plan to take in order to advance accessibility of ACP titles:

 We understand that there are many ways to do and read scholarship, which is why we partner with Fulcrum, a platform that makes accessibility a core value and design component.
-Read more about the ways Fulcrum is developing the platform and its content to be inclusive, accessible, and usable for all readers here.
+Read more about the ways Fulcrum is developing the platform and its content to be inclusive, accessible, and usable for all readers.

 Historical Documents